esromneb/AsyncBehaviorTree/docs/TestTrees.md

 # Test Trees

+# testTree5
+Uses Sequence and nestes 4 deep.
+Only uses action nodes go* and stay* which have no arguments.

+# testTree5a
+Similar to 5, however adds more nesting, and adds fallback, inverter and forcesuccess. also addes a node cInName ("capsInName").
+Adds a condition node isFull

 # testTree14
 This has some inputs and outputs that are named.
 The test has a reused blackboard that can fail at certain calls.